Abrosss/Workspace/README.md

 Here are the instructions on setting up the project locally.

-Replace everything in angle brackets with your _<relevant_data>_ without including the brackets
+:exclamation: Replace everything in angle brackets with your _<relevant_data>_ without including the brackets

 ### Installation